reactjs/react.dev/content/docs/static-type-checking.md

 ## Scala {#scala}

-[Scala](https://scala-lang.org/) is a statically typed language developed by Swiss Federal Institute of Technology in Lausanne.
+[Scala](https://scala-lang.org/) is a statically typed language developed by the Swiss Federal Institute of Technology in Lausanne.
 Its target platforms include JVM and [JavaScript](https://www.scala-js.org/).

 Projects such as [scalajs-react](https://japgolly.github.io/scalajs-react/) and [slinky](https://slinky.dev/) make building React applications with ScalaJS easier.